 Submissions are now closed.

 What happens next?

 The first consultation ran from 17 July until 5pm 28 August 2019.

-All submissions were considered by officers and the Electoral Matters Committee a set of draft recommendations has been drawn up for consultation which runs until 7 October.
+All submissions were considered by officers and the Electoral Matters Committee.
+A set of draft recommendations were drawn up for consultation which ran until 7 October.

 Conclusions of the review will be published at the end of November 2019.